-Note that this is not a dog ‘trainer’ position.
-Frolick Dogs does not do any obedience training, although we do work with owners to reinforce training they have already completed.
-This position is instead meant to ‘coach’ owners and dogs that come into our facility to use the gym equipment (treadmills, balance balls and agility course) to ensure they get a complete physical and mental workout while staying safe.
+Note that this is not a dog ‘trainer’ position; it is instead meant to ‘coach’ owners and dogs that come into our facility to use the gym equipment (treadmills, balance balls and agility course) to ensure they get a complete physical and mental workout while staying safe.

 Applicants must be at least 21 years old and make a commitment of service for a minimum of 6 MONTHS.
 A background check and drug test may also be required to secure employment.

-- Must be available to work Monday through Friday each week, 6 hours per day (schedule TBD, vacation days to be determined in advance) during which the Fitness Coach must be on-hand to work with dayboarding dogs and be a resource to clients and dogs visiting the gym.
-With the dayboarding dogs this includes brief outdoor walks followed by facilitating group play or engaging them individually in 30-minute workouts.
+Must be available to work Monday through Friday hands-on with the dayboarding dogs and serve as a resource to clients and dogs visiting the gym.
+With the dayboarding dogs this includes managing morning playgroups of up to 10 dogs and mid-day outdoor walks followed by 30-minute workouts.

-- Must be willing to pitch in and help out where needed.
-This includes picking up after the dogs, cleaning floors, tubs, bathroom, kennels, etc., as well as event set-up and breakdown.
+Willing to pitch in and help out where needed; includes picking up after the dogs, cleaning floors, tubs, bathroom, kennels, etc., as well as event set-up and breakdown.

 If interested please email your resume and cover note to email@example.com.